 The knowledge pool

 This is the part where the brain makes connections between loosely related topics to come up with creative ideas.
-This is the most important part of becoming creative.
+This is the most important and difficult part of becoming deliberately creative.

 Improve declarative memory

 Even though chunking techniques are associated with improving the working memory, chunking involves searching for patterns to chunk, noticing patterns and remembering them are valuable exercises that help in improving declarative memory and recall.

 Consciousness and chunking allow us to turn the dull sludge of independent episodes in our lives into a shimmering, dense web, interlinked by all the myriad patterns we spot.
 It becomes a positive feedback loop, making the detection of new connections even easier, and creates a domain ripe for understanding how things actually work, of reaching that supremely powerful realm of discerning the mechanism of things.
 At the same time, our memory system becomes far more efficient, effective — and intelligent — than it could ever be without such refined methods to extract useful structure from raw data.

 Memory palace technique